USAJOBS/help-center/how-to/application/status.md

 ## Application Status Tips

-* Once you click on the **Apply** button in the job annoucement, the job is automatically added to your application status list whether the application is completed or not.
+* Once you select the **Apply** button in the job annoucement, the job is automatically added to your application status list whether the application is completed or not.
 * An application status remains on your list for 36 months and cannot be deleted prior to the 36-month period.
 * After 36 months, the application status will drop off your list and you will not be able to see or retreive it.
 * We recommend printing the announcements for which you have applied if you wish to keep a record of them beyond the 36-month period.
 * For a more streamlined view of your application status list, you have the ability to hide Applications.
-Click the **Hide** link to hide the application, and anytime you want to view them click on **View Hidden Applications**.
-To unhide applications so that they appear on your Application status page again, click the **Unhide** link.
+Select the 'Hide' link to hide the application, and anytime you want to view them select on 'View Hidden Applications'.
+To unhide applications so that they appear on your Application status page again, select the 'Unhide' link.

 ## Delayed status on faxed documents